jtjacques/mturk-manage/README.md

 Loading activity is indicated using an icon in the top right of the management console, under the *Change* login link.

-### Actions
+### Finding & Viewing Tasks
 Tasks can be filtered both by the *Active* status, where the task requires further human interaction, or using the search box.
 These filters update the presented list of tasks, and summary data detailed below, immediately.

 * Search text is case-insensitive and space-separated.
-The search will match the full `HITId` or any other terms visible in each row.
+The search will match the full `HitId` or any other terms visible in each row.
 * To match multi-word phrases, use double quotes (`"`). e.g. the search `my task` will match `my second task` but `"my task"` will **not**.
 * Search terms can be negated by prefixing them with a single dash (`-`). e.g. the search `-"a task"` will hide all rows containing the phrase `a task`.

 The *ID* column shows the truncated `HitId`.
 Selecting this link displays the task specific and Assignment management options, detailed in the *Manage Assignments* section.
-Despite the truncated display, either a partial or complete `HitId` can be used as the search parameter.
+Hovering over this link displays the full `HitId`, `HitTypeId`, and `HitGroupId` for this task.
+Despite the truncated display, either a partial or complete `*Id` can be used as the search parameter.

 For externally hosted tasks, using an [`ExternalQuestion`](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/ApiReference_ExternalQuestionArticle.html), the a *(Preview)* link is displayed next to the task title, allowing the task to be easily accessed and viewed.
 The task is linked as it would be from Amazon Mechanical Turk (including additional URL parameters such as `assignmentId=ASSIGNMENT_ID_NOT_AVAILABLE`).

 For tasks which have assignments available an *(MTurk)* link is shown, allowing the task to be easily found and viewed on Amazon Mechanical Turk.

+### Multi-HIT Actions
+At the overview level, the interface offers the following actions which affect all visible HITs.
+These actions respect the *Active* filter or currently set search value.

+* *Download Data*: download a CSV file of answer data grouped by and including `QuestionIdentifier` information and Approval/Rejection information for all visible HITs.
+Note that timestamps are exported in ISO format.
+	* *Amazon*: download a CSV file of answer data in the original Amazon format, for compatibility.
+Note that all timestamps are PST, see *Known Issues* for more details.
+* *Delete*: delete all visible HITs.
+	* Note: only HITs which are `Unassignable`, expired or having no available tasks, and for which all assignments have been reviewed may be deleted.
+Any visible HITs which are ineligible will prevent this action.
+	* Note: a download of all data is forced before final confirmation and actual removal of the HITs.

 ### HIT Status
 For ease of recognition, HITs are displayed with various background colours depending on HIT status.